Payroll in India: A Comprehensive Guide

 Is 13th month pay mandatory in India?

-No, 13th month pay is not mandatory in India.
+No, 13th month pay in India is not mandatory.
 However, some companies offer bonuses or ex-gratia payments during festivals or at the end of the financial year as part of their employee benefits package.

 How does payroll work in India?